ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/fs_create_app.md

   own one based on the \urlout{CMSIS-Driver-Ref} documentation.
 - The page \ref nand_flash_TL describes additional features specific to these devices.
 - Using a **NAND (API)** driver, you can use any NAND Flash device with an 8-/16-bit memory bus interface for data storage.
-- NAND Flashes with SPI interface (Serial NAND) are currently \a not \a supported by the File System Component.
+- NAND Flashes with SPI interface (Serial NAND) are currently *not supported* by the File System Component.
 - General \ref fs_sys_req requirements apply.

 ## File System Configuration {#fs_Device_Configuration}